AdobeDocs/workfront-learn.en/help/manage-work/projects/getting-started-manage-a-project.md

 In this video, you will learn:

-* What to look at when monitoring project work
+* How to monitor project progress
-* What your role is as a project manager
+* How to drill down to see task details
+* How to communicate with stakeholders

 >[!VIDEO](https://video.tv.adobe.com/v/335094/?quality=12&learn=on)